 • Assisting companies in designing, implementing, and maintaining best-in-class compliance programs.

 In recent years, Ben has steered a number of clients to successful resolutions and declinations in complex FCPA and corporate fraud matters with the U.S. Department of Justice and Securities Exchange Commission.
-In his advisory practice, Ben has served as lead compliance counsel on a number of major M&A transactions.
+In his advisory practice, Ben has served as lead compliance counsel on a number of major M&A and investment transactions.
 He has developed special expertise assisting clients in leveraging technology in their compliance programs, including assisting one of the world’s largest consumer goods companies in the design and implementation of an award-winning compliance data analytics and monitoring system.

 Ben has been described by the Chief Compliance Officer of one of his clients as “[a]n outstanding senior lawyer and advisor,” and “a guiding light for all things compliance advisory in Africa,” whose “advice is crystal clear, covers all angles and is business friendly.”